mmistakes/minimal-mistakes/about/index.md

 comments: true
 image:
   feature: sample-image-2.jpg
-  credit: WeGraphics
+  credit: Pedro P.
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
 I'm Pedro Piñera Buendía, Electronic & Communication Engineer and Mobile Developer currently working on Redbooth.
 I've been working with mobile technologies from 2010 when I started developing apps for iOS, since then I've relesed applications such as **Solare** to help people to protect them from the sun, **yonkiPOPS**, an app that offers film recommendations to the users, **Movi time** to let you know about the cinemas in your area and their schedules, ...

-The summer of 2013 I joined **Redbooth** as iOS Developer and I've been improving my skills there focusing in aspects like API interactions, integrations, data persistence or view management amongst other.
+The summer of 2013 I joined **Redbooth** as iOS Developer and I improved my skills there focusing in aspects like API interactions, integrations, data persistence or view management amongst other.
 I've been helping the Redbooth **Android** team too and I learnt then the fundamentals of Android development.
-Moreover I've learnt about **Ruby** implementing some libraries and controllers with it.
+Moreover learnt about **Ruby** implementing some libraries and controllers with it.

+I joined **8fit** in September 2014 as a Mobile Developer.
+I contributed with native features in Java/Objective-C/Swift and since then we've been moving the project to native (the project base is based on web technologies).
+I'm currently leading the Mobile team and coordinating the migration to native and the integration with QA and release cycles.
+I'm also improving my leadership skills.

-During these years I've worked in different Open Source projects in different languages.
+All these years as a developer I've also created Open Source projects in different languages.
 All of them are published in Github with their respective documentation, tests, an support through issues.

 ## Skills